 Hyperspectral imagery has been widely investigated for landcover classification due to its broad coverage of wavelength and high spectral sampling rate.
 Among the many studies that have been published on this topic, two main categories of techniques have been established: the spectral (i.e., pixel-based) techniques and the spectral-spatial (i.e., object-based) techniques.
 The pixel-based classification methods are often unable to accurately differentiate between some classes with high spectral similarity.
 This is mainly because they employ only the spectral information in order to identify different land-cover types.
 Consequently, methods that can exploit the spatial information are essential for more accurate classification results (Carleer and Wolff, 2006; Shackelford and Davis, 2003).
-Many researchers have demonstrated that the use of spectral-spatial information improves the classification results, compared to the use of spectral data alone, in hyperspectral imagery (Argüello and Heras, 2015; Blaschke et al., 2014; Fauvel et al., 2012; Huang and Zhang, 2011; Negri et al., 2014; Paneque-Gálvez et al., 2013; Tarabalka et al., 2010).
-In the early studies on these methods, the spectral information from the neighborhoods is extracted by either a fixed size window (Camps-Valls et al., 2006) or morphological profiles (Fauvel et al., 2008), and used for classifying and labeling of image pixels.
+Many researchers have demonstrated that the use of spectral-spatial information improves the classification results, compared to the use of spectral data alone, in hyperspectral imagery (Argüello and Heras, 2015; Blaschke et al., 2014; Fauvel et al., 2012; Huang and Zhang, 2011; Negri et al., 2014; Paneque-Gálvez et al., 2013; Tarabalka et al., 2010).In the early studies on these methods, the spectral information from the neighborhoods is extracted by either a fixed size window (Camps-Valls et al., 2006) or morphological profiles (Fauvel et al., 2008), and used for classifying and labeling of image pixels.

 Segmentation techniques are powerful means for defining the spatial dependencies among the pixels and for finding the homogeneous regions in an image (Gonzalez and Woods, 2002).
 Among the various methods of segmentation, the hierarchical segmentation method is state-of-the-art for hyperspectral image analysis (Tilton, 2003).
-It successfully integrates the spatial and spectral information in a two-step procedure.
-In the first step, the homogenous and distinct areas are segmented at their maximum details, and then, by grouping the spectrally similar but spatially disjointed regions, larger and more uniform objects are created.
 An alternative way in order to improve the accuracy of segmentation is performing a marker-based technique (Gonzalez and Woods, 2002; Soille, 2003).
 In this approach for each spatial object of the image, one or several pixels are selected as seed or marker.
 The selected markers then grow and create a unique region in the segmentation map.
-Marker-based segmentation considerably decreases the oversegmentation, and as a result, leads to more reliable accuracies (Soille, 2003).
+Marker-based segmentation considerably decreases the over-segmentation, and as a result, leads to more reliable accuracies(Soille, 2003).